bombasticSlacks/Aspirant/Game/Scientist.md

 ---
 ### Advanced

-#### Multitasker
-Once per downtime, you can opt to take a second combat action after your first or expedite / multitask two narrative actions.

 #### Alchemical Traps
 If your character has a [Trap Kit](Example-Gear#Trap%20Kit), your payloads can be much more exotic, but the skill test becomes [Science](Science), and they take longer to prepare.
 They can include things like: